Join us May 9 at the Southeast Community Center

-A complete document of what we do and why we do it is detailed in our 2022-2023 Community Action Plan and Needs Assessment.
+For your review, a complete document of what we do and why we do it is detailed in our 2024-2025 Draft Community Action Plan and Needs Assessment.

-For any questions, please contact Manuel Rodriguez at email@example.com.
+For any questions and or feedback. please contact Alora Martin at email@example.com.

 Our results center around changing lives and supporting the community move out of poverty.